 Now we can get a quick overview of all of the available OpenVAS commands:

-As you can already see, lots of fun commands to play with.
+As you can already see, there are lots of fun commands to play with.

 openvas_connect username password host port